Edward-Montilla/Hackathon-Project/README.md

 # Hackathon-Project

-### promt: Design a project focused on transitions
+### prompt: Design a project focused on transitions
 #### The problem of focus: Technology can do alot, but it can't make a person pursue their dreams for them.
 How can the technology we have help us transition into a healthier lifestyle?
 ### Solution: A health tracker that quantifies the users progress
 #### This solutions is to aid those that are afraid that they will stray from the path of progress